whily/notes/xps-archlinux.md

 Install package `plasma-desktop kdeplasma-addons ' for KDE and following KDE applications `konsole dolphin okular yakuake'.

+Chane to double-click behavior by setting `Workspace Behavior |
+General Behavior | Clicking file or folders` to "Select them".

 To set the Meta key as a shortcut to open KRunner, run

     kwriteconfig5 --file kwinrc --group ModifierOnlyShortcuts --key Meta "org.kde.krunner,/App,,toggleDisplay"